 Landore's objective is to become a successful mineral explorer and create capital growth for shareholders through the discovery of economic mineral deposits.

 Directors: The names and brief biographical details of Landore's directors can be accessed on our Board & Management page.

 As an AIM-quoted company, Landore Resources Limited (“Landore” or the “Company”) and its subsidiaries (together, the “Group”) is required to apply a recognised corporate governance code, demonstrating how the Group complies with such corporate governance code and where it departs from it.

 The Directors of the Company have formally taken the decision to apply the QCA Corporate Governance Code (the “QCA Code”).
 The Board recognises the principles of the QCA Code, which focus on the creation of medium to long-term value for shareholders without stifling the entrepreneurial spirit in which small to medium sized companies, such as Landore, have been created.
 The Company will provide annual updates on its compliance with the QCA Code in its Annual Report.

 The Board comprises four Directors of which two are executives and two are non-executives, including the Chairman, reflecting a blend of different experience and backgrounds.
-The Board considers Charles Wilkinson and Helen Green to be independent non-executives in terms of the QCA guidelines.
+The Board considers Huw Salter and Helen Green to be independent non-executives in terms of the QCA guidelines.
 Although Helen has served for many years the Board is confident that she provides independent advice and input.

 The Board meets throughout the year and all major decisions are taken by the full Board.
 The Group’s day-to-day operations are managed by the Executive Directors.
 All Directors have access to the Company Secretary and any Director needing independent professional advice in the furtherance of his/her duties may obtain this advice at the expense of the Group.